 If you are going to travel Japan in winter, I also recommend that you experience hot springs.
 Your body will probably get very cold in the cold outdoors.
 The hot springs will warm your body.

-On the Japanese archipelago, hot springs are gushing from here and there.
-Go to the famous hot spring resort and stay in a hotel or traditional Japanese accommodation (inn) and enjoy the hot spring.
+On the Japanese archipelago, hot springs are gushing here and there.
+Go to the famous hot spring resorts and stay in a hotel or traditional Japanese accommodation (inn) and enjoy the hot spring.

-In snowy tourist areas in Hokkaido and the Tohoku region, you can also enter the hot spring while watching the snow.
+In snowy tourist areas of Hokkaido and the Tohoku region, you can also enter the hot spring while watching the snow fall.
 I certainly think it will be a wonderful memory.

-The monkeys really enter the onsen feeling comfortably.
-Even if you take pictures, do not mind, please visit nearby.
+The monkeys really enter the onsen and leave with a comfortable feeling.
+Even if you only want to take pictures, please visit nearby.